 On June 29, 2022, Legacy ProSomnus entered into the Second Amendment and Loan Security Agreement ("Second Amendment") to the subordinated loan and security agreement effective in April 2021.
 The Second Amendment established a convertible bridge loan advance of up to \$2,000,000 to ProSomnus from the lender ("Convertible Bridge Loan Advance").
 The interest rate of the Convertible Bridge Loan Advance was 14% and the maturity date was the earlier of the date of the bridge loan conversion event or June 29, 2023.
 The bridge loan conversion event was the termination of the Merger Agreement or the occurrence of any event that would result in the termination of the Merger Agreement as defined in the Merger Agreement.
-If the bridge loan conversion had not occurred, and the Convertible Bridge Loan Advance was not repaid in full on the maturity date, the default interest would bear additional 6.0% per annum.
-Interest was to be paid in arrears at December 29, 2022 and at the maturity date.
+If the bridge loan conversion had not occurred, and the Convertible Bridge Loan Advance was not repaid in full on the maturity date.
 Prepayment of the Convertible Bridge Loan Advance was permitted in increments of \$100,000 at any time, and the prepayment requires the payment of all accrued and unpaid interest as well as a prepayment premium.
 The prepayment premium was the incremental amount of interest that would have been paid for the term of the convertible bridge advance and had not yet been paid.
-ProSomnus had received \$2,000,000 from the Convertible Bridge Loan Advance as of November 30, 2022.
+ProSomnus had received \$2,000,000 from the Convertible Bridge Loan Advance was of November 30, 2022.